SamuelNavarro/categorize_transactions/Details.md

 - Logging added: hvae found that is mthe most useful thing for debugging and understanding what happened in the pipeline.
 - test, using pytest-mock, and pytest, and pytest-cov.
 (EXPAND ON THE TESTING)Why the mockers, etc.
 - Explain why the usage of the cookiecutter.
 It gives the goodies on the tox, github actions, ISSUEE templates and so on.
+- Mention something about argsparse at least. and how this would be needed for autotrain with configurations.

 1. One important thing is that most of the times the data is not clean in the sense that there are duplicates and things like that, but for a production machine learning pipeline you would want to test that everytime.